MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_08_refactor_large_functions.md

 The first step in any refactoring effort is to ensure that you understand the existing codebase.
 It's important to understand the code structure, the business logic, and the results generated when the code runs.

-In this task, you'll review the main components of the E-commerce order processing project and run the app to verify its functionality.
+In this task, you'll review the main components of the E-commerce order processing project and run the app to observe its functionality.

 Use the following steps to complete this task: